communications-mining

 Exception Handling

 If you application allows users to tag items that were predicted incorrectly, you can use the exception endpoint to tag the corresponding comment as an exception in the platform.
-The exception name will be available as a filter in the dataset, so that a model trainer can review and label exceptions to improve the model.
+The exception name will be available as a filter in the dataset, so that a model trainer can review and annotate exceptions to improve the model.

 curl -X PUT 'https://<my_api_endpoint>/api/v1/datasets/<my-project>/<my-dataset>/streams/<my-stream-name>/exceptions' \